Network activity

 mimicscribe.app/api/gemini/...
 (Cloudflare) | Cloud meeting summary, talking points, Q&A, transform, dictation refinement | Transcript text and your prompt.
 Not raw audio. |

-mimicscribe.app/api/warm | Briefly, when a cloud meeting starts | Empty GET — TLS handshake to shave latency off the first real call. |
+mimicscribe.app/api/warm | When a recording starts and periodically while one is active — only for features routed through the proxy | Empty GET — TLS handshake to shave latency off the first real call. |

 mimicscribe.app/appcast.xml | At launch, then every 24h (Sparkle) | GET request.
 App + macOS version in the User-Agent. |